Multiple Offers-Competing Home Offers

-Say you've been house hunting for weeks.
-You notice one home has been for sale almost six months without any offers.
-You figure the home is overpriced, and you might be right.
-But you go look at it anyway.
-You fall in love.
+A seldom-discussed phenomenon often occurs when a homebuyer decides to write a purchase offer.
+Maybe you've been house-hunting for weeks and you notice that one home has been for sale for almost six months without any offers.
+You figure it's overpriced—and you might be right.
+But you go look at it anyway and you fall in love.

 You weren't.
-What typically happens -- and I can't explain why -- is the minute you want to buy a home, so do three other people.
-It's extremely common for the seller of a dated and neglected listing to suddenly receive two, three or more offers, all within minutes of each other.
+What typically happens is that the minute you want to buy a home, so do three other people.
+It's extremely common for the seller of a dated and neglected listing to suddenly receive two, three, or even more offers all within minutes of each other.

 Multiple Offers in Seller's Markets

-Pending home sales sometimes blow up.
-Many sellers are worried that once they commit to an offer, the winning buyers might back out of the transaction or default on the contract after all the other buyers have disappeared.
-The earnest money deposit is part of your down payment.
-By increasing it above normal limits, you are showing the seller you are serious about closing.
-You're only offering the seller more money a little sooner than later, but it speaks volumes.
+Pending home sales sometimes blow up and many sellers worry that once they commit to an offer, the winning buyers might back out of the transaction or default on the contract.
+By then, all the other buyers have disappeared.

 Almost every multiple offer will be accompanied by a lender letter.
-To stand out, ask your lender for a loan preapproval letter, which is different than a prequalified letter.
+Ask your lender for a loan preapproval letter to make you stand out from the rest.
+This is different from a pre-qualified letter.
 Being preapproved makes you a stronger buyer in the seller's eyes.

-Buyer possession is often a sticky point.
-It's hard enough to juggle multiple closings if you are selling and buying simultaneously, and even more difficult if the sellers are doing the same.
-Cut the sellers some slack by giving them two to three days to move out after closing, without expecting compensation.
+Buyer possession is often a sticking point.
+It's hard enough to juggle multiple closings when you're selling and buying simultaneously and it's even more difficult when the seller is doing the same.
+Offer to cut her some slack by giving her two to three days to move out after closing without expecting compensation.

-In a seller's market, don't hope for negotiation.
-Offer your highest price.
-The price you can live with if should your offer be rejected.
-Do your best!
-Make it attractive, maybe a bit above list price.
 Ask your agent for a comparative market analysis to determine pricing.
-Sometimes sellers deliberately set a price below comparable sales in an effort to generate multiple offers, so paying a little extra doesn't necessarily mean you are paying over market value.
+Sometimes sellers deliberately set a price below comparable sales in an effort to generate multiple offers.
+Paying a little extra doesn't necessarily mean you're paying over market value.

 Multiple Offers in Buyer's Markets

-Ask your agent to find out the hot buttons in the transaction.
-These could be seller requests or listing agent expectations -- ask what will seal the deal and give it to them.
+Ask your agent to sniff out the hot buttons in the transaction.
+These could be seller requests or listing agent expectations.
+Ask what will seal the deal, then give it.
 Maybe it's a fast closing.
 Maybe it's a longer than usual escrow period.

-Most sellers have an emotional attachment to their home and want to see it fall into the hands of an acceptable buyer.
-Be that acceptable buyer.
-Write the seller a brief letter explaining why you love the home and why you deserve to be chosen as the winning offer.
+Most sellers have an emotional attachment to their homes.
+They want them to fall into the hands of an acceptable buyer.
+So be that acceptable buyer.
+Write the seller a brief letter explaining why you love his home so much.
+It's OK to beg a little.
 Be sappy but sincere.